When no-code hits a wall, agents need a developer platform

 Custom API calls

 Full Python HTTP clients.
-Zapier has Webhooks action with limitations.
+Zapier has a Webhooks action with limitations.

 Raw data processing

 Process any data format with Python.
-Zapier limited to their parser.
+Zapier is limited to its parser.

 Developer Experience